SaBay89/GlomeruliDetection/Readme.md

 ## Description of the Project

-A easy use and already trained Network to detect healthy Glomeruli in HE, Jones and PAS stainings of kidney sections.
+A easy use and trained Network to detect healthy Glomeruli in HE, Jones and PAS stainings of kidney sections.
 An Execution of the Detector on example images is included in "GlomeruliDetection_from_Image.ipynb".
 Depend on you hardware, it is possible to use images from different sources (Microscope Camera) as input for the Detector.